Crossing into Morocco – From Ceuta to Melilla

 Arrival at Melilla

-After another 2 hours of driving later, we arrived at Melilla’s outer border under cover of night.
-Leaving Morocco meant another round of bag scans and exit stamps: slow, but expected.
+After another 2 hours of driving later, we arrived at Melilla’s outer border as night descended.
+Leaving Morocco meant another round of bag scans and exit stamps.

 After checking our passports for the entry stamps into Morocco earlier today, they made us scan our bags one by one at customs before returning to our vehicles.